apache/lucene-solr/lucene/backward-codecs/README.md

 ## Compatibility strategy

+Codecs and file formats are versioned according to the minor version in which they were created.
+For example Lucene87Codec represents the codec used for creating Lucene 8.7 indices, and potentially later index versions too.
+Each segment records the codec version that was used to write it.

-Lucene supports the ability to read segments created in older versions by maintaining old codec classes along with their formats.
-When making a change to a file format, we create a fresh format class and copy the existing one into the backwards-codecs package.
+Lucene supports the ability to read segments created in older versions by maintaining old codec classes.
+These older codecs live in the backwards-codecs package along with their file formats.
+When making a change to a file format, we create a fresh copies of the codec and format, and move the existing ones into backwards-codecs.

-These older formats are tested in two ways:
+Older codecs are tested in two ways:
-* Through unit tests like TestLucene80NormsFormat, which checks we can write then read data using the old format
+* Through unit tests like TestLucene80NormsFormat, which checks we can write then read data using each old format
 * Through TestBackwardsCompatibility, which loads indices created in previous versions and checks that we can search them